robertorcosta/azure-docs.pt-br/articles/networking/connectivty-interoperability-data-plane.md

 ### <a name="path-to-the-branch-vnet-on-premises-location-1-and-the-remote-vnet"></a>Caminho para a VNet do branch, para a Localização local 1 e para a VNet remota

-Como discutimos na [análise do plano de controle][Control-Analysis], a Localização local 1 não tem visibilidade para a VNet do branch, para a Localização local 1 ou para a VNet remota de acordo com a configuração de rede.
+Conforme discutimos na [análise do plano de controle][Control-Analysis], o local 1 não tem visibilidade para a vnet do Branch, para o local 1 ou para a vnet remota por configuração de rede.

 ## <a name="data-path-from-the-remote-vnet"></a>Caminho de dados da VNet remota